gijit/gi/README.md

 ------
 Release v0.6.0 was aimed at putting the infrastructure in place to support package imports.
-Specifically, we aimed at getting the first `import "fmt"` and the first use of fmt.Sprintf from the repl.
+Specifically, we aimed at getting the first `import "fmt"` and the first use of `fmt.Sprintf` from the REPL.

 The varargs and int64 nature of Sprintf made this extra tricky.
 And it's not quite done.